 One of the most important eco-friendly travel tips is to try to use public transportation as often as possible.

-In big cities, there are many options like trains, subways, buses, bikes.
-You can also easily visit many cities walking.
+In big cities, there are many options like trains, subways, buses, and bikes.
+You can also easily visit many cities by walking.

 In Europe, the majority of city centers are walkable, which saves you considerable amounts of money and helps you support sustainable tourism.